Sarah Boyack: Member of the Scottish Parliament: 1999–2016

 Boyack was elected to the new Scottish Parliament in the 1999 election for the Edinburgh Central constituency.
 She was Minister for Transport and the Environment in the Scottish Executive from 1999 until 2000.
 Then, she was Minister for Transport and Planning from 2000 until 2001, during which time she introduced one of Scottish Labour's flagship policies of free bus travel for people over 60 and disabled people.
+While in this role, Boyack was the second minister to face a vote of no confidence in the Scottish Parliament.
+The motion was lodged by the Scottish National Party (SNP) as they objected to the Executive awarding trunk road maintenance contracts to private companies rather than local authorities.
+Boyack survived this vote as only 33 MSPs voted in favour with 70 voting against, and 16 MSPs abstaining.

 Re-elected for her constituency in the 2003 Scottish Parliament election, Boyack was elected by MSPs as Convener of the Scottish Parliament Environment and Rural Development Committee in June 2003.
 In this role, she received the RSPB Goldcrest Award in November 2004 for the most outstanding contribution to the development of environmental policy in Scotland since devolution.
 Later, in December 2005, she was named the Scottish Renewables Best Politician.
 She stood down from the committee in January 2007, when she returned to the Scottish Executive as Deputy Minister for the Environment and Rural Development.

-Boyack lost her Edinburgh Central constituency seat in the 2011 Scottish Parliament election to Marco Biagi of the Scottish National Party (SNP).
+Boyack lost her Edinburgh Central constituency seat in the 2011 Scottish Parliament election to Marco Biagi of the SNP.
 However, she was elected on the Lothian regional list as one of seven additional members.
 Following a landslide victory by the SNP in the election, Boyack co-chaired a review of the Labour Party in Scotland with Jim Murphy, commissioned by Ed Miliband in May 2011 and which reported back in Autumn of that year.

 On 28 October 2014, Boyack declared she would stand in the upcoming election to become the Leader of the Scottish Labour Party.
 She came third to Jim Murphy and Neil Findlay with 9.24% of the vote.

 She served as a member of the Parliament's Rural Affairs, Climate Change and Environment (RACCE) Committee during its scrutiny of the Land Reform Bill 2015.